Hybridization of the amplitude mode in a confined fermionic superfluid

 To understand the continuous evolution and character of the resonance, we develop a theoretical model in which the dynamics of the order parameter $\Psi(z,t)$ are described by the equation of motion

 derived from a zero-temperature effective field theory \cite{supmat}.
 We consider a homogeneous system along the x-y plane and decompose $\Psi(z,t)$ into the $n_z=0$ and $n_z=2$ eigenstates of the harmonic potential $V(z,t)$ \cite{supmat}.
 In this model, the coefficients $K_1$, $K_2$, $r_0$, and $u_0$ parameterize the BEC-BCS crossover.
 These are determined from theoretical predictions for the energy gap, condensate density \cite{Salasnich2007}, and speed of sound \cite{Shi2015} in the crossover \cite{supmat}.
 In the limit where $K_1 = 0$, Eq.\,\ref{eq:1} reduces to a nonlinear Klein-Gordon equation, describing the order parameter dynamics in the weakly interacting BCS regime.
 The resulting equation is Lorentz invariant which is a manifestation of particle-hole symmetry.
-In the BEC limit, where $K_2 = 0$, Eq.\,\ref{eq:1} reduces to the usual Gross-Pitaevskii equation.
+In the BEC limit, where $K_2 = 0$, Eq.\,\ref{eq:1} reduces to the Gross-Pitaevskii equation.

 The black dashed line in Fig.\,\ref{fig2}\,a represents the eigenfrequency difference between the ground and second excited state as analytically obtained from Eq.\,\ref{eq:1}, taking into account interactions to leading order \cite{supmat}.
 Towards the BEC regime, this analytical result is in excellent agreement with the experimental observation.
 The full numerical simulation in the presence of trap modulation (black solid line) extends the agreement throughout the entire BEC-BCS crossover without any fitting parameters.
+Beyond capturing the mode frequencies, this numerical approach also reveals the composition of the collective excitation due to hybridization, distinguishing between its amplitude and breathing mode components.
+The theoretical amplitude mode contribution is shown in Fig.\,\ref{fig2}\,b, and represents the fraction of the response where the total superfluid density oscillates in time ~\cite{supmat}.
+In the BCS regime ($\eta \gtrsim 1.9$), this contribution approaches its maximum value, resembling a pure amplitude mode (see red curves in Fig.\,\ref{fig1}\,a).
+Towards the strongly correlated regime ($\eta \sim 1$), the amplitude mode contribution gradually decreases, and the mode gains breathing character.
+Finally, in the BEC limit, the dominant excitation is a pure breathing mode, where the superfluid density is constant in time, and oscillates spatially between $n_z=0$ and $n_z=2$ (see blue curves in Fig.\,\ref{fig1}\,a).